brainhack-princeton/handbook/docs/content_pages/03-02-converting.rst

 .. code-block:: bash

+    # create a new tmux window
+    tmux new -s step1

-    # attach to your tmux window
+    # OR attach to an existing tmux window
     tmux a -t step1

     # make sure you are in your study's code/preprocessing directory